|Color||May appear in the spectrum of colors from yellow to orange to red.|

 |Appearance||Oval shape.
 Most have black spots with an M-shaped marking behind its head.|

-They feed on aphids found in trees, crops and gardens, and therefore are considered a beneficial predator in the garden and agricultural settings.
+They feed on aphids found in trees, crops, and gardens, and therefore are considered a beneficial predator in the garden and agricultural settings.

-Asian lady beetles seek out tall or prominent buildings adjacent to wooded areas in the fall, gathering on south and west sides of buildings when the sun heats exposed surfaces.
+Asian lady beetles seek out tall or prominent buildings adjacent to wooded areas in the fall, gathering on the south and west sides of buildings when the sun heats exposed surfaces.
 Mainly a nuisance pest to homeowners, the insect becomes an irritant by attempting to overwinter in man-made structures.
 They enter through small cracks and crevices and will emerge when heat sources are high in the building.
 Even though they regularly seek shelter indoors during the colder months, Asian lady beetles will not reproduce or feed inside human habitations, despite the common fears of homeowners.

 Yellow, oval eggs are deposited in batches of 20 on the underside of tree leaves, hatching after three to five days.
 The larval development is completed in 12-14 days and then the pupa attaches to the leaf surface.
 The adult emerges after five to six days, living for two to three years.
 There are two to three generations per year.

 Although Asian lady beetles can be a nuisance when they occur in large numbers, they do not infest wood, destroy fabrics, eat human food, or damage other property.
 They can bite and exude a foul-smelling odor, but they do not cause damage.

 Prevention & Control